DIY0R/nestjs-rabbitmq/README.md

 The @MessageRoute decorator will automatically bind the queue and RoutingKey to the exchange specified in the forFeature method, and this routing key will only be visible inside the specific module (e.g., [`MyModule`](#import-and-usage)).
 Just like magic! <br/>
 In some cases, when a non-processable message arrives in the queue, it will stay there forever unless it is processed.
 In such cases, the `@MessageNonRoute` decorator can help.
 The method bound to this decorator will be called only when the request cannot find a bound routing key to the exchange.

-If you want to manually acknowledge messages, set `consumOptions: { noAck: false }` in the queue.
+If you want to manually acknowledge messages, set `consumeOptions: { noAck: false }` in the queue.
 If you want the library to automatically acknowledge messages, set `noAck: true`, so you don't have to explicitly call `ack`.

 ### Middleware